 8. TU BIN BATAYE – MADHUSHREE & NARESH IYER

 Another one from Rang De Basanti’s album, just everything about this song is perfect.
 It is a soft romantic song and it may be a little slow but it is equally sweet.
 The emotions it portrays and Madhushree’s classical voice would perfectly complement the traditional bride.

 In an album that is quite emotion-heavy, this song stands out as a pleasant light-hearted romantic tune and Kavita Krishnamurthy’s voice is fantastic as usual, making it one of the few good female renditions of a male song.
 The strong presence of shehnai, sarangi and tabla in the song also brings in a soothing traditional mood.

 10. LAGAN LAGI RE – KAVITA SETH & SHREYA GHOSHAL

 This is a song from Amit Trivedi’s early days and it is one that stays with you long after listening!
 Both Kavita Seth & Shreya Ghoshal hail from classical backgrounds and the contrast they bring alive is what a traditional song like this contemporary yet emotionally rooted.

 11. CHAL LE CHAL – DEVANGI CHOPRA

 And our very own, Chal Le Chal, created in keeping with the mood of a wedding!
-The cello, strings and lyrics come together in style to create the soul-stirring and elegant mood.
-A TWF original cover of Dust to Dust by The Civil Wars, this song was meant to be romantic and fairy-tale like in it’s wording.
+The cello, strings and lyrics come together in style to create a soul-stirring and elegant mood.
+A TWF original cover of Dust to Dust by The Civil Wars, this song was meant to be romantic and fairy-tale like in its wording.
 Give it a listen and let us know what you think 🙂

-All the music listed here in available on the Apple music store and various other music streaming services online.
+All the music listed here is available on the Apple music store and various other music streaming services online.
 We urge you to purchase the original music and discourage piracy if you use it anywhere.

 Keep returning to the blog for more playlists and music updates.